Duijndam-Dev/XlDialogBox/README.md

 ### To get going...

-Finally, it is now time to play around with the dialog layout, before hardwiring this in your C# code.
-Overall it is still a laborious process compared to using graphical design tools - like those in Visual Studio for user forms - but making some changes and testing them is now fairly quick and easy 😊.
+By using `Ctrl+Shift+D` to test a particular dialog, you can play around with it's layout, before hardwiring this in your C# code.
+Overall it is still a laborious process compared to using graphical design tools - like those in Visual Studio for user forms - but making layout changes and testing them is now a fairly quick and easy process 😊.

-As already mentioned, an example spreadsheet **[DialogBox.xlsb](DialogBox.xlsb)** has been included in the project to assist.
+As already mentioned, an example spreadsheet **[DialogBox.xlsb](DialogBox.xlsb)** has been included in the project to assist making new dialogs.
+Also, all examples provided in this spreadsheet are now accessible from the **XlDialogBox ribbon** when you build the project.

 This [link](https://exceloffthegrid.com/using-excel-4-macro-functions/) provides more information on the use of Excel 4.0 macro's.
 And here's some information on [programming with the C API](https://github.com/MicrosoftDocs/office-developer-client-docs/blob/master/docs/excel/programming-with-the-c-api-in-excel.md) in Excel, also covering the relation to XLM, the 'old' [XLM macro language](https://github.com/MicrosoftDocs/office-developer-client-docs/blob/master/docs/excel/programming-with-the-c-api-in-excel.md#c-api-and-its-relation-to-xlm).